The Manhattan Transfer: In other media

 "Chanson d'Amour" was featured in Are You Being Served, performed by all the staff of Grace Brothers department store in the final episode of the long running sitcom.

-The Manhattan Transfer was parodied in a popular sketch of the 1990s Argentine comedy show Cha Cha Cha, were the group is renamed as "Los Maltrattan Hamsters" (a wordplay meaning "They Mistreat Hamsters"), and are led by a ficticious Albino band leader named "Albin Stromber".
+The Manhattan Transfer was parodied in a popular sketch of the 1990s Argentine comedy show Cha Cha Cha, where the group was renamed as "Los Maltrattan Hamsters" (a wordplay meaning "They Mistreat Hamsters"), and were led by a fictitious Albino band leader named "Albin Stromber".